How we chose our top share dealing accounts

 So why bother trading stocks at all?
 The answer is that in exchange for putting their money at risk, stock market investors in past years have been rewarded with returns that have often bested other types of investments.

-The trick then, is to understand how to trade stocks with less risk.
+The trick then, is to understand how to buy shares and trade stocks with less risk.
 And indeed there are some things you can do when buying shares that will make it less likely that you’ll lose a large share, or all, of your money.
 Here are a few tips that could help:

 - Avoid higher-risk trading – Not all online trading is equally risky.
 Trading penny stocks, CFD trading, forex trading, spread betting, and day trading are all forms of higher-risk trading.
 We won’t delve right now into when and whether these are appropriate, but if you’re a beginner, these will be far riskier for you.